-(979-ft.); an antenna array covering 1,400 acres using 64 miles of one-inch bronze wire in a unique configuration and a buried ground system covering 2,850 acres using 2,074 miles of No. 6 copper wire-the world's largest known ground system; dual equipment throughout all components existing in sets so that the mate instantly takes over when an equipment fails - the first VLF station known to have such features; and the first known VLF station with a selfcontained and self-sufficient electrical power generating system.
+Final year of construction of NRS (T) Cutler, Maine before on-the-air January 1961, with world's largest known transmitter (power output 2,000,000 watts with an expected antenna radiating power of 1,000,000 watts); highest radio towers of any Navy radio station(979-feet); an antenna array covering 1,400 acres using 64 miles of one-inch bronze wire in a unique configuration and a buried ground system covering 2,850 acres using 2,074 miles of number 6 copper wire - the world's largest known ground system; dual equipment throughout all components existing in sets so that the mate instantly takes over when a equipment fails - the first VLF station known to have such features; and the first know VLF station with a self-contained and self-sufficient electrical power generating system.

-Navy successfully transmits messages from Washington, D. C. to New Jersey via the 100-foot ECHO I artificial passive satellite.
+Navy successfully transmits messages from Washington, DC to New Jersey via the 100-foot Echo I artificial passive satellite.

-USS NORTHAMPTON (CLC-1) is named National Emergency Command Post Afloat (NECPA), made available to National Political Command and Joint Chiefs of Staff, and is put under Navy's command and control system program.
+USS NORTH HAMPTON (CLC-1) is named National Emergency Command Post Afloat (NECPA), MADE AVAILABLE TO National Political Command and Joint Chiefs of Staff, and is put under Navy's command and control system program.

-Naval Radio Station (T) Cutler, Maine, (NAA), a \$70,000,000 installation, is dedicated as the Navy's most powerful radio station.
+1961 Naval Radio Station (T) Cutler, Maine, (NAA) a \$70,000,000 installation, is dedicated as the Navy's most powerful radio station.

-Around the world ship-to-ship relay of a message (in 3 hours and 3 minutes) accomplished from a ship at Norfolk, Va., back to NAVCOMMSTA Washington by CW ship relay.
-(In 1960 an aroundthe-world message relay test by SIXTHFLT is completed in 15 minutes.
-Ship and shore communications activities participate in feat.)
-(In 1960 USS NORTHAMPTON (CLC-1), flagship of COM-SECONDFLT sends RATT message around the world in 2 seconds, the following Navy shore stations participating: NAVCOMMSTAs Washington, Pearl Harbor, San Juan, Guam and Japan; NAV-COMMFACs Philippines, Port Lyautey and London, and NAVCOMMU Asmara.)
+Around the World ship-to-ship relay of a message (in 3 hours and 3 minutes) accomplished from a ship at Norfolk, VA, back to NAVCOMMSTA Washington by CW ship relay.
+(In 1960 an around-the world message relay test by SIXTHFLT is completed in 15 minutes.
+Ship and shore communications activities participate in feat.) (in 1960 USS NORTHAMPTON (CLC-1), flagship to COMSECONDFLT sends RATT message around the world in 2 seconds, the following Navy shore stations participating: NAVCOMMSTAs Washington, Pearl Harbor, San Juan, Guam and Japan; NAVCOMMFACs Philippines, Port Lyautey and London, and NAVCOMMU Asmara.)

-Naval Radio Station, NBA, Balboa, Panama, C. Z., (continued) broadcasts 24-hour-a-day transmissions of precise time and constant frequency, accurate to 5 parts in 100,000,000,000.
+Naval Radio Station (NBA) Balboa, Panama, Canal Zone, broadcasts a 24-hour-aday transmission of precise time and constant frequency (accurate to 5 parts in 100,000,000,000.)
 The frequency calibration provided is 10 times as accurate as was formerly possible.